deltachat/deltachat-pages/fr/help.md

 - You are now synchronized, and can use both devices for sending and receiving E2E-encrypted messages with your communication partners.

-# Divers {#miscellaneous}
+# Miscellaneous

-## Est-ce Delta Chat fonctionne avec mon service de courriel ?
+## Does Delta Chat work with _my_ e-mail-provider?

 - Avec de bonnes chances : Oui :)
 Cependant, certains fournisseurs ont besoin d'options spéciales pour fonctionner correctement ; les utilisateurs ont rassemblé certaines d'entre elles dans le forum à l'adresse [Aperçu des fournisseurs](https://support.delta.chat/t/provider-overview/)

-## Je suis intéressé par les détails techniques.
-Pouvez-vous m'en dire plus?
+## I'm interested in the technical details.
+Can you tell me more?

 - See [Standards used in Delta Chat]({% include standards-url %}).